gandersen101/spaczz/README.md

 spaczz is linted with [Flake8](https://flake8.pycqa.org/en/latest/), formatted with [Black](https://black.readthedocs.io/en/stable/), type-checked with [MyPy](http://mypy-lang.org/) (although this could benefit from improved specificity), tested with [Pytest](https://docs.pytest.org/en/stable/), automated with [Nox](https://nox.thea.codes/en/stable/), and built/packaged with [Poetry](https://python-poetry.org/).
 There are a few other development tools detailed in the noxfile.py, along with Git pre-commit hooks.

-To contribute to spaczz's development clone the repository then install spaczz and it's dev dependencies with Poetry.
+To contribute to spaczz's development fork the repository then install spaczz and it's dev dependencies with Poetry.
+If you're interested in being a regular contributor please contact me directly.

 ```python